deepaksood619/deepaksood619.github.io/docs/networking/mqtt/persistent-session-and-queuing-messages.md

 # Persistent Session & Queuing Messages

 To receive messages from an MQTT broker, a client connects to the broker and creates [subscriptions to the topics](https://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices/) in which it is interested.
 If the connection between the client and broker is interrupted during a non-persistent session, these topics are lost and the client needs to subscribe again on reconnect.
 Re-subscribing every time the connection is interrupted is a burden for constrained clients with limited resources.
 To avoid this problem, the client can request a persistent session when it connects to the broker.
 Persistent sessions save all information that is relevant for the client on the broker.
-TheclientIdthat the client provides when it establishes connection to the broker identifies the session
+The clientId that the client provides when it establishes connection to the broker identifies the session

 ## What's stored in a persistent session?